ELeeAstro/gCMCRT/README.md

 pre_mixed - Does a pre-mixed table interpolation (.True.), otherwise random overlap (.False.)

-interp_wl - Interpolate to the wavelengths.wl file (.True.) (.False. if exact wavelengths of the ck table are used)

 iopts - Integer option number (dev-only)

 form - 1 (NEMESIS format), 2 (gCMCRT format) Note, for multiple k-tables this is a comma separated list, e.g. 2,2,2